-no longer have a smooth commercial finish and may occasionally come in slighty harder tempers).
+no longer have a smooth commercial finish and may occasionally come in slightly harder tempers).

 (.0014 inches thick): This is also very thin copper foil and is just slightly thicker than the 1 mil.
-The 1.4 copper foil sheets are approximately 2 times thicker than household aluminum foil.
+1.4 is approximately 2 times thicker than household aluminum foil.
 It will cut easily, and can also be torn by hand.
 It will also wrinkle to the touch.
 The 1.4 mil is often used in paper crafts and also for electrical, manufacturing and R & D applications.
 See a video thickness guide of 1 mil and 1.4 mil below.

 .
 See a video thickness guide of 5 mil below.